nodejs/node/test/fixtures/wpt/common/security-features/README.md

 * Expand all ```excluded_tests``` to create a denylist of selections

-* For each `specification` entries: Expand the ```test_expansion``` pattern into selections and check each against the denylist, if not marked as suppressed, generate the test resources for the selection
+* For each `specification` entries: Expand the ```test_expansion``` pattern into selections and check each against the denylist, if not marked as suppresed, generate the test resources for the selection

 ###  SourceContext Resolution